renaudwangler/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod02_Building Azure IaaS-Based Server Applications by using ARM.md

     - Leave the **Subscription** drop-down list entry set to its default value.

-    - In the **Resource group** section, ensure that the **Use existing** option is selected and, in the drop-down list below, select the resource group you created earlier in this exercise.
+    - In the **Resource group** section, ensure that the **Use existing** option is selected and, in the drop-down list below, select the resource group you used earlier in this exercise.

     - In the **Name** text box, type a unique name consisting of a combination of between 3 and 24 characters and digits.

     - Leave the **Location** entry set to the same Azure region you selected earlier in this exercise.

     - In the **Performance** section, ensure that the **Standard** option is selected.

     - In the **Account kind** drop-down list, ensure that the **Storage (general purpose v1)** option is selected.